okta/okta.github.io/_source/_posts/2017-11-29-bootiful-development-with-spring-boot-and-react.md

 }
 ```

-This method is invoked as part of [React's component lifecycle](https://reactjs.org/docs/react-component.html#the-component-lifecycle).
+[React's component lifecycle](https://reactjs.org/docs/react-component.html#the-component-lifecycle) will call the `componentDidMount()` method.
 The code above uses [`fetch`](https://fetch.spec.whatwg.org/),
 a modern replacement for `XMLHttpRequest`.
 It's [supported in most browsers according to caniuse.com](https://caniuse.com/#search=fetch).

 You can see that it sets the `beers` state with the response data.
-In order to initialize the state for this component, you need to override the constructor.
+To initialize the state for this component, you need to override the constructor.

 ```typescript
 constructor(props: any) {